natikovach/QA-Engineer-Portfolio/README.md

-# Portfolio_QA_Engineer_in_English
+# Portfolio QA Engineer (in English)
-Hello!
+<h2>Hello!<br/> My name is Anastasiia Kovalova. </h2>
-My name is Anastasiia Kovalova.
-In this repositoty you can explore my porfolio.
+In this repositoty you can explore my Porfolio. <br/>
-There are test artefacts
+There are test artefacts such as bug reports, test designs and test cases written by me about bugs on different web-sites.